nickriches/linguistics_handbook/docs/lecture notes/03 Lexical Representations.md

 e.g. bow, minute

+## The strict definition of homonymy

+The definition we have learnt is:

+A word with the same form, but two different (but unrelated) meanings.

+When I refer to the same form, I am referring to the same spoken AND written form.
+However, there is a stricter version of homonyms, whereby the word can share EITHER the same spoken or written form.
+If you adopt this definition, then there is an overlap between homonyms, homophones and homographs.

+I have adopted the looser definition because (a) it is the most widely used definition, (b) if you adopt the narrow definition, the situation gets very confusion.
+If you really wish to see how all of the definitions intersect, then wikipedia has a very good page on this.

 # Exploring semantic networks

-1. Word association norms
+## Word association norms

 A says a word, and B says the first word that comes into their heads

 Coordinates are the most frequent category, e.g. if the prime is *cat*, the participant says *dog*.
 Next are  collocations (words which tend to co-occur, e.g. *fish and chips*, *cats and dogs*).
 Then come superordinates, e.g. *cat* primes *pet*, and finally subordinates (*cat* primes *Siamese*).

 Word association tasks conducted with children with Developmental Language Impairments find tentative evidence for reduced semantic networks, e.g. large number of responses which are very odd, e.g. *Spoon* -> Disney, or based on phonological similarity, e.g. *cow* -> *how* (Sheng & McGregor, 2010)

-2. Semantic fluency tasks
+## Semantic fluency tasks

 A asks B to say as many words as possible from a single category, e.g. animals, things you take on holidays.
 When asked to list animals, a typical response might be

 Dog, cat, rabbit -- lion, tiger -- fish, whale, dolphin

 Responses tend to be grouped into clusters, e.g. the above response contains a DOMESTIC ANIMAL cluster, then a WILD ANIMAL cluster, then a SEA MAMMAL cluster.

 - Poorer semantic fluency in developmental language disorders and autism (Kail & Leonard, 1986; Bishop & Norbury, 2005).
 For example, they produce fewer words and clusters
 - Some have suggested that semantic fluency tasks can be used to predict onset of Alzheimmers: few clusters, cluster members and switches between clusters (Gomez & White, 2006)

-3. Lexical priming task
+## Lexical priming tasks

-   e.g. does hearing word X spead up recognition / recall of word Y?
+Does hearing word X spead up recognition / recall of word Y?

 # Exploring word production using lexcial speech errors

 Types of error:

 1. Blend, e.g. *lection*
-2. Phonological substitution (malapropism), e.g. The Chinese emperor had many concubines -> porcupines,  Brexit means Brexit -> breakfast.
+2. Phonological substitution (malapropism), e.g. The Chinese emperor had many concubines -> porcupines,  Brexit means Brexit -> breakfast (there are amusing clips of politicians and newsreaders accidentally calling Brexit "breakfast".
+Have a look for these you YouTube.
 3. Semantic substitution, e.g. Give me the hammer -> screwdriver.
 4. Tip of the tongue effects = we know the meaning of the word we want, but phonological access is partial

 Available evidence suggests 2-stage model: (1) Activation of meaning, (2) Activation of form.

+Phonological substitutions happen when the right meaning is activated, but the wrong form is chosen.
+Tip of the tongue effects are similar.
+We know the meaning, but in this case we can't activate the right form.
+In semantic substitution effects we accidentally choose the wrong meaning, and then select the form which corresponds to that meaning.

-The meaning level is called the 'lemma' level.
-We will revisit this concept in week 10.
+The meaning level is called the "lemma" level, while the form level is called the "lexeme" level.

 # 5-minute Exercise